wp-plugins/google-calendar-feed-parser/readme.txt

 == Description ==

 This plugin will parse a Google Calendar XML Feed and display it on your blog.
 Installation is simple and configuring and using the plugin is easy as well.
-Please visit [the plugin's webpage](http://blog.jmbennett.org/2008/06/21/google-calendar-feed-parsergoogle-calendar-feed-parser) webpage at the [author's webpage](http://jmbennett.org) for more information.
+Please visit [the plugin's webpage](http://blog.jmbennett.org/2008/06/21/google-calendar-feed-parser) at the [author's webpage](http://jmbennett.org) for more information.

 == Installation ==